 Step Responsible Officer Action 1 Customer Service Contact Centre Resident/Complainant/Police calls Council and advises of dog attack.
 2 Customer Service/ Administration Officer Administration officer allocates job to LEO.
 Administration Officer relays all relevant details to LEO including location, complainant phone number, type of dog (if known), time of incident and any other relevant information.
-3 Law Enforcement Officer LEO will contact the dog owner/victim to: Ensure the dog is currently secure.
+3 Law Enforcement Officer LEO will contact the dog owner/victim to: 1.
+Ensure the dog is currently secure.
 If the dog is not secure LEO will immediately attend to secure the animal.
-Arrange an inspection of the dog owner's property to ensure the dog can be adequately secured.
+2. Arrange an inspection of the dog owner's property to ensure the dog can be adequately secured.
 If the dog is unable to be secured on the property the dog will be seized in accordance with S.18 of The ACT.
-If the dog owner is not able to be identified the dog will be impounded.
-LEO advises relevant parties (including Manager, Coordinator and the victims) of the possible outcomes and responsibilities as required by The ACT due to the attack.
-Commence investigation of the incident obtaining all relevant evidence that may include photos, statutory declarations, dog details (obtained from scanning the animal) and witness statements.
-LEO will have regard to the serious nature of the incident and the disposition of the animal owners as a result of the attack. (e.g. death of the pet or hospitalisation) 4 Law Enforcement Officer Officer to:
+3. If the dog owner is not able to be identified the dog will be impounded.
+4. LEO advises relevant parties (including Manager, Coordinator and the victims) of the possible outcomes and responsibilities as required by The ACT due to the attack.
+5. Commence investigation of the incident obtaining all relevant evidence that may include photos, statutory declarations, dog details (obtained from scanning the animal) and witness statements.
+6. LEO will have regard to the serious nature of the incident and the disposition of the postialisation) 4 Law Enforcement Officer Officer to: